 With final findings from the DataIQ Align research, the panel will consider how true alignment can be achieved across business, consumer and regulatory needs.

 DRINKS AND NETWORKING

-Senior data professionals from the below companies will be attending DataIQ Align 2019:
+Senior data professionals from the below companies attended DataIQ Align 2019: